Smiths Grove, Kentucky: Education

 North Warren Elementary, a school in the Warren County Public School System, is located in Smiths Grove.
-Secondary students in Smiths Grove attend Warren East Middle and High Schools, located south of the town and north of Bowling Green.
+Secondary students in Smiths Grove attend Warren East Middle and High Schools, located west of the town and on the northeastern outskirts of Bowling Green.

 Smiths Grove has a lending library, a branch of the Warren County Public Library.

 Transportation

 Interstate 65 provides direct access to Smiths Grove via the Exit 38 interchange.
 KY 101 is known locally as Main Street and provides the central road through town.

 Downtown Smiths Grove is bisected by a CSX Transportation line, formerly part of the Louisville and Nashville Railroad.